upbound-demo/space-instructions/README.md

 plane instances.
 It will be used by the ingress controller to route requests.
-Unless you're using a `kind` cluster, you will need to add DNS entries for this domain to point to the load balancer deployed by the ingress controller, so make sure you use one that you own.
+Unless you're using a `kind` cluster, you will need to add DNS entries for this domain to point to the load balancer deployed by the ingress controller, so make sure you use a domain that you own.
 ```bash
 # For kind
 export ROUTER_HOST=proxy.upbound-127.0.0.1.nip.io